Formulary

 Offer statin therapy to adults with CVD:

-• this includes angina, previous MI, revascularisation, stroke or TIA or symptomatic peripheral arterial disease
+• this includes angina, previous MI, revascularisation, stroke or TIA or symptomatic peripheral arterial disease.

-• if a person has acute coronary syndrome.
-Take a lipid sample on admission (within 24 hours)
+Do not delay statin treatment if a person has acute coronary syndrome.
+Measure full lipid profile on admission (within 24 hours).

 • Use a lower dose of atorvastatin if there is a potential drug interaction, high risk of or experiencing adverse effects, or patient preference.

-• CKD: offer atorvastatin 20mg once daily if eGFR less than 60mL/min/1.73m2 and/or albuminuria.
+: offer atorvastatin 20mg once daily if eGFR less than 60mL/min/1.73m2 and/or albuminuria.

-• If statin contraindicated, see 'Statin treatment contraindicated or statins not tolerated' below for further options.
+If statin contraindicated, see below for options.

 • Discuss treatment adherence, timing of dose, diet and lifestyle